Election 2022: Colorado decides – BizWest

 Election 2022: From the Boulder Daily Camera: Democrat Neguse wins in 2nd Congressional District to capture third term

-Election 2022: From the Denver Gazette: Yadira Caraveo takes lead over Barb Kirkmeyer in Colorado’s 8th CD
+Election 2022: From the Colorado Sun: Race between Barbara Kirkmeyer in Colorado’s new 8th Congressional District is too close to call

 Election 2022: Federal and state contests